thousandeyes/appd-integration-reference/custom-monitor/readme.md

 * `APPD_GLOBAL_ACCOUNT`/`account-id` is your full Global Account Name, located in AppDynamics under **License > Account**.
 (Analytics only)
 * `APPD_API_KEY`/`api-key` is your account Access Key under **License > Account** (or **Rules** if you have those set up).
 (Analytics only)
-* `TE_EMAIL`/`te-email` is your ThousandEyes email.
+* `TE_EMAIL`/`te-email` is your ThousandEyes email address.
 * `TE_API_KEY`/`te-api-key` is your ThousandEyes API key.
 * `TE_ACCOUNTGROUP`/`te-account group` is the ThousandEyes account group name.
 * `TE_TESTS`/`te-tests` is an array of tests to pull data from.
 Multiple tests are supported.
 Note, this is a JSON array, such as `["test1","test2"]`.
-When it is set as an environment variable, you must include outer single quotes: `'["test1","test2"]'`.
+When it is set as an environment variable, you must include outer single quotation marks: `'["test1","test2"]'`.

 ```bash
 TE_TESTS='["mytest1", "mytest2"]'
 ```

 When passing as an environment variable to `docker-compose`, you must omit the outer ' ' (due to YAML parsing).
-This can feel odd as it's not valid bash.
+This can feel odd as it's not valid bash syntax.

 ```bash
 TE_TESTS=["mytest1", "mytest2"]